Date: 1 January 2014. By the Shipyard.

 hoisted and welded together.
 Having read about the LCM's (Landing

-Craft Mechanical) built during WWII, there was an interest in seeing how
+Craft Mechanical) built during WWII, there is an interest in seeing how

 ship building via sections thing...

-And yes, I do have a curiosity about the world and like
+I do have a curiosity about the world and

 Aside: Quite frankly I know way more than I ever wanted to